zinns/HTML-Course/04/lists.md

 3. Create a `<ul>` or `<ol>` tag, inside of them create labels `<li>` and list the ingredients contained in that food.

-4. Create at least 4 or 5 foods.
+4. Create at least 4 or 5 foods in different branches.

 # Reminders